com-480-data-visualization/project-2024-group-era/README.md

 | 3    | CR       | 298    |
 | 4    | EX       | 9      |

-2. The number of animals per habitat; an animal can have more than one habitat:
+2. **The number of animals per habitat**, where an animal can have more than one habitat:

 |      | habitat                                           | counts |
 | ---- | ------------------------------------------------- | ------ |